kshychko/ausdigital-nry/docs/Gazette.md

 When notarised objects are submitted to the notary API with AC_CODE "1", the RESTRICT_LIST attribute only applys to the notarised object.
 When notarised objects are submitted to the notary API with AC_CODE "2" or "3", the RESTRICT_LIST parameter MUST be applied to both the HOC_DETAIL and the notarised object.
 This means:

- * If the HOC_HEADER item DURABILITY is a future date, and the API Token has valid identity claim, and the API Token identity claim matches one of the identities in the records RESTRICT_LIST, and the AC_CODE is "3", then the HOC_DETAIL content-address MUST be available via the notary API (`GET /private/{content_address}/)
+ * If the HOC_HEADER item DURABILITY is a future date, and the API Token has valid identity claim, and the API Token identity claim matches one of the identities in the records RESTRICT_LIST, and the AC_CODE is "3", then the HOC_DETAIL content-address MUST be available via the notary API (`GET /private/{content_address}/`)
+ * If the HOC_HEADER item DURABILITY is a future date, and the API Token has valid identity claim, and the AC_CODE is "1", "2" or "3"; then the HOC_DETAIL content-address MUST be available via the notary API (`GET /public/{content_address}/`)
  * TODO: cross reference API spec (request notarisation on the API)
  * TODO: ensure API spec includes AC_CODE parameter (validate if /private/ AC_CODE in (2,3), if /public/ AC_CODE in (0,1), if AC_CODE==0 RESTRICT_LIST empty (no restrictions), if AC_CODE!=0 RESTRICT_LIST must not be empty).